soynatan/django-easy-audit/README.md

   Set to `False` it won't log your project's login events (log in, log out, and failed logins).
 Defaults to `True`.

+* `DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES_DEFAULT`

+  The default list of classes django-easy-audit will ignore.
+Don't override this setting unless you know what you are doing; it may create an infinite loop and break your project.
+  If you want django-easy-audit to stop logging one of your models please use the following setting.

-* `DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES`
+* `DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES_EXTRA`

   A list of classes django-easy-audit will ignore.
 Use it to avoid logging some of your project's models if necessary.
 It can be a class or a string with `app_name.model_name` format.
 Defaults to `[]`.

-* `DJANGO_EASY_AUDIT_DEFAULT_UNREGISTERED_CLASSES`

-  The default list of classes django-easy-audit will ignore.
-Don't override this setting unless you know what you are doing; it may create an infinite loop and break your project.
-  If you want django-easy-audit to stop logging one of your models please use previous setting.

 ## What does it do